Reb-jon/moth-classification-research-project/README.md

 ## Citation
 If you use this repository, please cite it as:

 Rebecca Jones.
-(2025). *Deep Learning Approaches for Moth Species Classification and Conservation Monitoring*.
-MSc Thesis Project, University of Manchester.
-GitHub: https://github.com/Reb-jon/moth-classification-research-project
+(2025). *Deep Learning Approaches for Moth Species Classification and Conservation Monitoring* (v1.0.1).
+University of Manchester.
+Zenodo. https://doi.org/10.5281/zenodo.16949894

 ## License
 This project is for academic purposes.
 Dataset usage is subject to original licensing terms.